wudono1/ChessMonkey/README.md

 # ChessMonkey
 Java chess engine\
 ChessMonkey takes a position as input in [FEN Notation](https://en.wikipedia.org/wiki/Forsyth%E2%80%93Edwards_Notation) and outputs the best move for the position and a numerical evaluation in centipawns, where 100 centipawns are equivalent to a one pawn advantage, a positive evaluation is in favor of white, and a negative evaluation is in favor of black.\
-To run ChessMonkey, download the files and input a position in FEN Notation into the negamax.java file within the iterativeDeepeningSearch() method.
+To run ChessMonkey, download the files and input a position in FEN Notation in String format into the negamax.java file within the iterativeDeepeningSearch() method.

 # Features:
 Move generation:\